DragonBanana/Hypermedia/README.md

 - We decided to adopt a no-SQL database for many reason: *curiosity* (we never tried a no-SQL database, so we decided to use this opportunity to try those new and very hyped technologies), *performance* (no-SQL database, usually has more throughput and less latency than common SQL databases) and for *ecosystem* reasons (since we were already using a serverless architecture, the most natural choice is to link the application layer with a data service that has similar features).
 ### Task assignment
 Describe here how development tasks have been subdivided among members of the group, e.g.:
-- Ibrahim worked on Front End (75%), Database (5%), Design Document (20%).
+- Ibrahim worked on Front End (75% of the time), Database (5%), Design Document (20%).
-- Marco worked on front end (60%), database (10%), documentation (30%).
+- Marco worked on Front end (60%), Database (10%), Documentation (30%).
-- Davide worked on front end (30%), OpenAPI spec (20%) and backend (50% of the time).
+- Davide worked on Front end (30%), OpenAPI spec (20%) and Backend (50%).

 ### Analysis of existing API
-4Describe here if you have found relevant APIs that have inspired the OpenAPI specification and why (at least two).
+The API has been inspired by the API provided by Prof. Zaccaria's template (you can find it at [this address](https://github.com/vzaccaria/nodejs-server-server/blob/master/api/swagger.yaml)).

 ### Learning outcome
 - Ibrahim learned how to design and implement the frontend of a website with the Boostrap framework.
-- Marco learned how to create a frontend website and how to analyse the usability of the site by adopt the user testing method
+- Marco learned how to create a frontend website and how to analyse the usability of the site by adopt the user testing method.
 - Davide learned how to build serverless applications.